Point Cloud Color Constancy: Conclusion

 \section{Conclusion}

-We develop a point set-based regression net PCCC for the color constancy task.
+We develop a point set-based regression net, PCCC, for the color constancy task.
 By leveraging the geometry information and extensive point-wise augmentation, it deduces the global illumination chromaticity accurately, even in challenging mixed-lighting environments.
 On two popular RGB-D datasets which we added illumination information to, and on the novel DepthAWB benchmark, PCCC obtains lower error than over the state-of-the-art, reaching the mean angular error equals of $0.99$ degree on DepthAWB.
-Its side applications like local AWB and relighting are also demonstrated.
-The PCCC method is efficient, using just $16 \times 16$-size input, and very fast, reaching $\sim 500$ fps speed.
-Our code, the annotated labels for all used RGB-D datasets and DepthAWB dataset will be made public.
+Its side applications like local AWB is also discussed.
+The PCCC method is efficient, using just $16 \times 16$-size input, and fast, reaching $\sim 140$ fps on CPU.
 In future work, we would like to study more specific point cloud-based operator for color processing task and its interpretability.

+{\textbf{Limitations:} The quality and quantity of datasets can be further improved, including add Local AWB labels. }